Council of Europe Human Rights Law

 The Convention establishes the Group of Experts on Action against Trafficking in Human Beings (GRETA), a technical body, composed of independent experts.
 GRETA evaluates the measures the Government has taken by using a variety of methods to collect data, which may include country visits.
 GRETA reports to the Committee of the Parties, a political body composed of the representatives of the Member States of the Convention.
 The Committee of Parties may adopt recommendations indicating the measures to be taken by the Government concerned to implement GRETA’s conclusions.

-- Istanbul Convention Council of Europe Convention on preventing and combating violence against women and domestic violence (2011) Signed in 2012
+- Convention on preventing and combating violence against women and domestic violence 2011

 One of the newest Council of Europe Conventions, it entered into force on 1 August 2014.
 The UK has signed but not yet ratified this Convention, also known as the ‘Istanbul Convention’.